 The Marine Corps constructed and maintain an independent water supply system to service the population of Camp Lejeune.
 The Camp Lejeune water system was fed by massive underground aquifers accessed by numerous pump wells.
 The water pumped out of the ground was routed directly into a gravity base supply system.

 Over the years, the water supply at Camp Lejeune was never tested for impurities.
 That changed in the 1980s, however, when new environmental regulations began to require periodic quality testing.
 This testing led to the initial discovery that the drinking water supply at Camp Lejeune was extremely contaminated with toxic, carcinogenic chemicals.
+The water was contaminated with several toxic chemicals, including benzene, trichloroethylene (TCE), and perchloroethylene (PCE), chemicals that can cause non-Hodgkin’s lymphoma.
+As a result, thousands of people, including military personnel and their families, who lived or worked at Camp Lejeune during this time were have been exposed to these awful toxins.

 TCE and PCE Poisoned the Camp Lejeune Water